 The registered manager took an active role within the running of the home and had good knowledge of the people and the staff.
-The registered manager had worked for the company for over 25 years.
+Staff members all agreed that the registered manager; "Will work alongside us if we are short or staff."
 There were clear lines of responsibility and accountability within the management structure of the company.
-The registered manager demonstrated they knew the details of the care provided to the people which showed they had regular contact with the people who used the service and the staff.
+The registered manager demonstrated they knew the details of the care provided to the people.
+This showed they had regular contact with the people who used the service and the staff team.

 Staff felt supported.
 Staff said the registered manager was available and was "Approachable."
-Staff confirmed they were able to raise concerns and agreed any issues raised were dealt with immediately.
+Staff said they could raise any issues or concerns and all agreed that any issues raised would be dealt with immediately.
 Staff had a good understanding of their roles and responsibilities and said they were well supported by the registered manager.
-Staff told us the registered manager worked alongside them.
 Staff said there was good communication within the staff team and they all worked well together.
-One staff said; "Very good staff team.
-Many of us have worked for the company for years."
-Another said; "A great company to work for."
+One staff said; "It's a small team so we know each other well."
+The PIR stated; "Seek to involve and value staff in developing excellent services through surveys, staff forum, and employee assistance programme and team meetings."

 Staff were motivated and hardworking.
 They shared the philosophy of the management team.
 Shift handovers, supervision, appraisals and meetings were seen as an opportunity to look at current practice.
-These provided forums for staff to contribute on how the service was run.
-Staff were also updated on any new issues and reflected on.
+These provided opportunities for the staff to contribute on how the service was run.
+Staff were also updated on any new issues.
 Staff confirmed they were encouraged and supported to participate in looking at ways to improve the service.
 Information was used to support learning and improve the quality of the service.
 The home had a whistle-blowers policy to support staff.
 Staff felt comfortable in using the whistle-blowers policy if required.

 There was a quality assurance system in place to drive continuous improvement within the service.
 Audits were carried out in line with policies and procedures, for example audits on care plans and environment.
-The registered manager carried out monthly official site visits to audit the premises, records and observe if people were well.
 Monthly and annual audits and maintenance checks were completed related to health and safety, the equipment and the home's maintenance such as the fire alarms and electrical tests.
 The registered manager sought verbal feedback regularly from relatives, friends and health and social care professionals to enhance their service.
+A medicine audit had highlighted a high number of medicines errors.
+However the registered manager was in the process of arranging additional training for staff.
+They had also changed the audits from monthly to weekly for the time being.
+Staff involved in these errors were currently being managed appropriately.